ninnizinober/ninnizinober.github.io/index.md

 ### About me

-I have a Bachelor's and Master's degree in Criminology from the University of Oslo, as well as a Bachelor's degree in Social Work from Oslo Metropolitan University.
+Welcome!
+I am a PhD Researcher at the Department of Political and Social Sciences at the European University Institute, working on a dissertation about the regulation of the Norwegian salmon farming industry.

 Throughout my adult life, one question has kept coming back to me: why do societies treat animals so poorly, despite good intentions, established regulatory institutions, and widespread professed care for animals?
-This question drives my research, which centres on how societies treat and govern nonhuman animals and the environment.
-My work is inherently interdisciplinary and sits at the intersection of regulation, political economy, and green criminology.
+This question drives my research, which centres on how societies treat and govern nonhuman animals and the environment, and has led me to a broader interest in environmental issues.

+My work is inherently interdisciplinary and sits at the intersection of regulation, comparative political economy, and green criminology.
 Methodologically, I am driven by curiosity.
 I work with discourse network analysis, qualitative interviews, and document analysis, and I enjoy learning new approaches when the research question calls for it – I believe the question, not the method, should lead the way.

+I have a Bachelor's and Master's degree in Criminology from the University of Oslo, as well as a Bachelor's degree in Social Work from Oslo Metropolitan University.

 ### Publications